Riau Islands: Geography and climate

 As an archipelago, the climatic conditions in the province are affected by wind.
-Most of the province has wet tropical climate, there is rainy season and dry season interspersed with transition season with the lowest average temperature 20.4 °C. In November to February monsoon winds comes from the north and between June to December the monsoon winds comes from the south.
+Most of the province has wet tropical climate, there is rainy season and dry season interspersed with transition season with the lowest average temperature 20.4 °C. In November to February monsoon winds comes from the north and between June and December the monsoon winds comes from the south.
 During the northern monsoon the wind velocity at sea could range from 20 to 30 knots, on land the wind can range from 3–15 knots.
 This causes potentially extreme weather in the Riau Islands with rainfall of about 150–200 millimeters and wave height between 1.2 meters up to 3 meters.

 As in most other province of Indonesia, the Riau Islands has a tropical rainforest climate (Köppen climate classification Af) bordering on a tropical monsoon climate.
 The climate is very much dictated by the surrounding sea and the prevailing wind system.
 It has high average temperature and high average rainfall.
 According to Köppen and Geiger, this climate is classified as Af.
 In the Riau Islands, the average annual temperature is 25.2 °C. Precipitation here averages 2607 mm.